Can I apply for a provisional assessment as a non-resident taxpayer?

-Why would you apply for a provisional assessment?
+Why would I apply for a provisional assessment?

 Do you get money back from us?
 Then you don't have to wait for your money with a provisional assessment.

-For which purpose can you apply for a provisional assessment?
+For which purpose can I apply for a provisional assessment?

-How do you apply for a provisional assessment?
+How do I apply for a provisional assessment?

-With the paper form 'Request or change provisional assessment 2020 for non-resident taxpayers'.
+With the form 'Request for or change provisional assessment 2023 for non-resident taxpayers'.
 You can order it online.